Harry C. Ransley: Early life and career

 Harry Ransley was born in Philadelphia, Pennsylvania.
 He served in the Pennsylvania State House of Representatives from 1891 to 1894.
 He was a member of the Select Council of Philadelphia for sixteen years and president for eight years.
 He was a delegate to the 1912 Republican National Convention.
 He served as sheriff of Philadelphia County from 1916 to 1920.
 He was chairman of the Republican city committee 1916 to 1919.

 Congress

 Running as a Republican, in 1920, he sought election to the 66th United States Congress to fill the vacancy caused by the resignation of J. Hampton Moore.
 He won, and he was subsequently re-elected to the next seven sessions of Congress, serving from 1921 to 1937.
 He was an unsuccessful candidate for reelection in 1936, losing to Democrat Leon Sacks.

 Death

-He died on November 7, 1941, and was interred Interment at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
+He died on November 7, 1941, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.